 Cons: Doesn’t fit larger faces.

 Based on the scoring criteria, these would be up there with the best of them.
-However, with my medium/large face, I had trouble getting these guys to fit, especially with the magnetic side shields.
+However, with our tester’s medium/large face, he had trouble getting these guys to fit, especially with the magnetic side shields.
 The shields clip onto the frame of the sunglasses and then have a small magnet that connects them to the arm of the sunglasses.
-On my face, the arms had to bend enough to disconnect that magnet, leaving the shields to flap around a bit.
+On his face, the arms had to bend enough to disconnect that magnet, leaving the shields to flap around a bit.
 You can take the shields off, but then they’re just another pair of aviators, not truly ski sunglasses.
-For those with smaller faces, these would be a great premium step-up pick over the Sunski Treelines.CHECK PRICE ON Backcountry
+For those with smaller faces, these would be a great premium step-up pick over the Sunski Treelines.CHECK PRICE ON AMAZON

 What Are the Different Types of Ski Sunglasses?